 This requirement is applicable to both residents and non-residents of the Commonwealth.
 According to Massachusetts law, you must jointly file intentions to marry, and you may do so with the city or town clerk in any community in the state.
 If a person is in the military, intentions may be filed by either party, providing one is a Massachusetts resident.
 If a person is incarcerated in a county house of correction or a state correctional facility, intentions may be filed by either party.

 If Divorced: You are not required to present a divorce certificate when filing intentions to marry.
 However, it is extremely important that an individual who has been divorced be certain that his/her divorce is absolute.
 If you are uncertain as to the absolute date of your divorce, you should contact the court where the divorce was granted.
 In Massachusetts, a divorce does not become absolute until 90 days after the divorce nisi has been granted, regardless of the grounds for divorce.

 Waiting Period: 3 days.
 Sundays and holidays are included in the three days, but the day the application is made is not.
 For example, if you apply on Friday, your license will be issued on or after Monday.
 Check with your town clerk to determine whether you must pick it up in person, or if it can be mailed.

 Obtaining a Waiver of the Waiting Period: Yes.
 According to MGL Ch.
 207:30, if both parties are residents, or non-residents, or one of each, and they need to dispense with the three days, they may do so by applying to the judge of a probate or district court to have the license issued without delay, after filing intentions with the clerk.
-Under extraordinary or emergency circumstances, such as if the death of either party is imminent or the female is nearing the end of her pregnancy, an authorized request by a minister or clergyperson or an attending physician shall suffice and the clerk can issue the certificate without delay.
+Under extraordinary or emergency circumstances, such as if the death of either party is imminent, an authorized request by a minister or clergyperson or an attending physician shall suffice and the clerk can issue the certificate without delay.